CompileNix/docker-nginx/Readme.md

 - `main`
 - `json`

-Switch the default nginx log format to the json log format by setting the enviroment variable `NGINX_LOG_FORMAT_NAME`.
+Switch the default nginx log format to the json log format by setting the environment variable `NGINX_LOG_FORMAT_NAME`.

 Example:
 ```sh